 Hyperglycemia in a patient with type 1 diabetes is a result of genetic, environmental, and immunologic factors.
 These lead to the destruction of pancreatic beta cells and insulin deficiency.
 In a patient with type 2 diabetes, insulin resistance and abnormal insulin secretion lead to hyperglycemia.

-According to recent studies, metabolic disturbances like type 2 diabetes mellitus increases the risk of cognitive decline and Alzheimer's dimentia.
+According to recent studies, metabolic disturbances like type 2 diabetes mellitus increases the risk of cognitive decline and Alzheimer's dementia.
 Alzheimer's dementia is also a risk factor for diabetes type 2.
 Recent studies have indicated these diseases are connected both at clinical and molecular levels.
 Like peripheral insulin resistance leading to type 2 diabetes, brain insulin resistance is linked to neuronal dysfunction and cognitive impairment in Alzheimer's dementia.

 When evaluating a patient for hyperglycemia, the focus should be on the patient's cardiorespiratory status, mental status, and volume status.
-A bedside serum glucose can be obtained quickly.
+Bedside serum glucose can be obtained quickly.
 Testing includes serum electrolytes with the calculation of the anion gap, BUN and creatinine, and complete blood count.
 Urinalysis by dipstick assesses for glucose and ketones in the urine.
 Arterial blood gas or venous blood gas may be necessary if serum bicarbonate is substantially reduced.

 Blood Glucose Determination